 There is a need to harmonize existing policies and mandates to avoid stakeholder rivalry.
 In addition, organizations need to sensitize their staff about the existing legal frameworks.

 There is a need for a universal platform where each stakeholder can share data, and access data whenever required.
 For this to be successful, data providers need to have a clear protocol for data gathering, processing, and interpretation and dissemination.
 Such protocol includes agreements on technical details like of the data valorization like international data standards and formats, on aspects of quality assurance as well on aspects of the rights to use data and obligations for data sharing.
-This will help to develop the AKIS based on authentic data and develop decision-supporting tools based on valid primary and secondary data.
+This will help to develop the LSC-IS based on authentic data and develop decision-supporting tools based on valid primary and secondary data.

 Most initiatives are recognized at the national level.
-Hence, the AKIS should be devolved up to the grassroots levels and in a simple format and language that the implementing officers can understand easily.
+Hence, theLSC-hub should be devolved to the sub-national (district to local) levels and in a simple format and language that the implementing officers can understand easily.

-Farmer representatives and farmer cooperatives would like to be engaged in the development of the AKIS to be able to provide informed advice to farmers.
+Farmer representatives and farmer cooperatives would like to be engaged in the development of the LSC hub to be able to provide informed advice to farmers.
 Based on the recommendations they provided during the FGD, the farmer representatives would like to have weather forecast information.
 This will enable them to advise farmers on the appropriate time to plant and harvest.

 Most of the initiatives focus on the major staple crops like maize, beans, Irish potatoes, rice, wheat, and cassava as well as cash crops such as tea, coffee, and horticultural crops.
 Most farmers would like to have information on other value chains like orphan crops.